Chandelier: Etymology

 The word chandelier was first known in the English language in the sense as used today in 1736, borrowed from the word in French that means a candleholder.
 It may have been derived from chandelle meaning "tallow candle", or chandelabre in Old French and candēlābrum in Latin, and ultimately from candēla meaning "candle".
-In the earlier periods, the term "candlestick", chandelier in France, may be used to refer to a candelabra, a hanging branched light, or a wall light or sconce.
+In the earlier periods, the term "candlestick", chandelier in France, may be used to refer to a candelabrum, a hanging branched light, or a wall light or sconce.
 In English, "hanging candlesticks" or "branches" were used to mean lighting objects hanging from the ceiling until chandelier began to be used in the 18th century.

 In France, chandelier still means a candleholder, and what is called chandelier in English is lustre in French, a term first used in the late-17th century.
 The French lustre, from Italian lustro, can also be used in English to mean a chandelier hung with crystals, or the glass pendant used to decorate such chandelier.
-The use of words for indoor lighting objects can be confusing, and a number of terms like lustres, branches, chandeliers and candelabras were used interchangeably at various times, which can make the early appearance of these words misleading.
-Girandole was also once used to refer to all candelabra as well as chandelier, although girandole now usually means an ornate branched candleholder that may be mounted on a wall, often with a mirror.
+The use of words for indoor lighting objects can be confusing, and a number of terms like lustres, branches, chandeliers and candelabra were used interchangeably at various times, which can make the early appearance of these words misleading.
+Girandole was also once used to refer to all candelabra as well as chandelier, although "girandole" now usually refers to an ornate branched candleholder that may be mounted on a wall, often with a mirror.
 Chandeliers may sometimes be called suspended lights, although not all suspended lights are necessarily chandeliers.